 Notice of Marriage and Civil Partnership

-Updated - we are not able to take bookings for weddings at The Civic Suite for after 30 June 2018.
+Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for after 30 June 2018.
 This is due to our move to new ceremony accomodation called The Earlham Suite, where weddings will take place from 3 September 2018 onwards.
 Please also note that additonal fees apply to Saturday Notice of Marriage appointments.